How to Check Java Version

 • SECURITY - Security releases provide critical security fixes.

-Checking Java Version
+Checking the Java Runtime Version

 To find out which Java version is installed on your system, run the java -version command: